-Instant Holidays offer cheap Bristol Hotels, book online or call a Bristol holiday expert to book your break in the Bristol
+Instant Holidays offer cheap Bristol Hotels, book online or call a Bristol holiday expert to book your break in Bristol

 Bristol is located in the southwestern part of England and is one of the top tourist destinations in the UK.
 Bristol has a very rich history and offers plenty of attractions and entertainment opportunities.
 During the summer there are lots of festivals going on, making Bristol especially attractive for the visitors.
 Bristol can also serve as a great base for touring England`s West Country, and the city offers large choice of restaurants, bars and shops for any budget.
 The city has a very attractive architecture with plenty of old churches, crescents and elegant terraces.